MariiaSitarchuk/Movies_on_the_map/README.md

 Other items:

   requirements.txt - a text file with required python libraries to work with this module.

   short_location.list - text file with a set of information about movies, years of their shooting, place of their shooting, etc.

   short_info.csv - newly created csv file with information displayed from the short_location.list file.

   cutting_info.py - a program that extracts the necessary information from the file short_location.list and writes it to a new file short_info.csv.

+Note: also works with big file locations.list.

 ---------------------------------------------------------------------------------------------------------------------------------------------------